jhoar/AmalgamatedHarmonics/README.md

 * [Generative](https://github.com/jhoar/AmalgamatedHarmonics/wiki/Generative), An evolution of SLN - a toolkit of functions intended to support generative music creation.
 * [D'acchord](https://github.com/jhoar/AmalgamatedHarmonics/wiki/D'acchord), Six voice VCO based on the Befaco VCO implementation.
 * [Galaxy](https://github.com/jhoar/AmalgamatedHarmonics/wiki/Galaxy), Semi-random chord generation.
+* [Bombe](https://github.com/jhoar/AmalgamatedHarmonics/wiki/Bombe), A semi-random shift-register chord generator and looper.

-The latest release is [0.6.3.1](https://github.com/jhoar/AmalgamatedHarmonics/releases/tag/v0.6.3.1).
+The latest release is [0.6.4](https://github.com/jhoar/AmalgamatedHarmonics/releases/tag/v0.6.4).
 It is available through the [Plugin Manager](https://vcvrack.com/plugins.html).
 You can contact us at amalgamatedharmonics@outlook.com.
 We do not post on Facebook.